J.P. Crawford Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 29th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Athletics have a 7.53 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (7.45).

-- Athletics pitchers combine to surrender 51 total home runs at a clip of 1.7 per game (most in the league).
+- Athletics pitchers combine to allow 53 total home runs at a clip of 1.7 per game (most in baseball).

-- The Athletics are sending Sears (0-2) out to make his sixth start of the season.
-He is 0-2 with a 6.23 ERA and 27 strikeouts in 26 2/3 innings pitched.
+- Rucinski (0-1) gets the start for the Athletics, his second of the season.

-- In his last time out on Thursday, the left-hander tossed 4 1/3 innings against the Los Angeles Angels, giving up six earned runs while surrendering six hits.
+- The right-hander last appeared on Saturday against the Cincinnati Reds, when he tossed 5 2/3 innings, allowing three earned runs while giving up 11 hits.

 © 2023 Data Skrive.
 All rights reserved.